chrnndz3/CS598-FinalProject/README.md

 You will need your Twilio Account SID, available in your [Twilio console](https://www.twilio.com/console).
 Add it to the `.env` file.

-You will also need an API key and secret, you can create these under the [Programmable Video Tools in your console](https://www.twilio.com/console/video/project/api-keys).
+You will also need an API key SID and secret, you can create these under the [Programmable Video Tools in your console](https://www.twilio.com/console/video/project/api-keys).
 Create a key pair and add them to the `.env` file too.
+See image below.

 ## Running the application